Both sides ready to proceed with Boone County dog breeder’s trial

 As of Monday morning, Sanders was listed on the Boone County Jail roster, being held on no bond.

-Sanders ran Magnum Opus German Shepherds, where several dead dogs, including a dozen dog skulls, were found at the property of the business when law enforcement served a search warrant in November, according to court documents in previous reporting.
+Sanders ran Magnum Opus German Shepherds, where several dead dogs, including a dozen dog skulls, were found on the property when law enforcement served a search warrant in November, according to court documents.
 Several malnourished dogs were also found at the property.

 Court documents say at least two living dogs that were found were on the brink of death.
 Several dogs have been returned to their owners or are being fostered.